Erudika/scoold/README.md

 Facebook is the default identity provider for Scoold, and you don't have to specify you FB app secret.
 For authenticating with Google, you only need your client id (e.g. `123-abcd.apps.googleusercontent.com`).
 For all the other providers, GitHub, LinkedIn, Twitter and Microsoft, you need to set both the app id and secret key.
+**Note:** if the credentials are blank, the sign in button is hidden for that provider.
 ```
 # Facebook
 para.fb_app_id = "123456789"